UKHO/docs/using-github/software-licensing-policy.md

 When developing software for government use, it is important to choose appropriate open-source licences that align with the [GOV.UK Service Standard point 12](https://www.gov.uk/service-manual/service-standard/point-12-make-new-source-code-open), the [MOD Defence Service Manual (Section 12)](https://www.digital.mod.uk/policy-rules-standards-and-guidance/service-manual/meet-the-standard), and the UK Government's Open Source Licensing framework.

-**All code produced by civil servants or contractors working on behalf of the Crown is automatically covered by [Crown Copyright](https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/crown-copyright/).** Regardless of repository visibility you should select and publish a licence so that the terms of use are clear, and so that GitHub can correctly identify the licence.
+**All code produced by civil servants or contractors working on behalf of the Crown is automatically covered by [Crown Copyright](https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/crown-copyright/).** Public repositories must include an appropriate licence so that the terms of use are clear and GitHub can correctly identify the licence.
+Private repositories should follow the licensing requirements agreed for the project.

 You must include a `LICENSE` file in the repository root.
 It is also recommended to add a licence section to the `README.md`.